raven-dev-ops/Executive_Assistant_AI_SaaS/README.md

 5. **Try self-service signup & onboarding (optional)**
    - Enable `ALLOW_SELF_SIGNUP=true` in your backend environment.
    - Open `dashboard/signup.html` to create a new tenant via `/v1/public/signup`, then follow the flow into `dashboard/onboarding.html` to connect calendar, email, and other integrations.
+   - Onboarding supports QuickBooks connect + sample sync, or CSV contact import as an alternative data source; statuses/logging surface on the page.

 6. **Try the owner AI assistant (optional)**
    - With the owner dashboard open, use the floating chat bubble to ask questions about metrics, data definitions, and operational policies.
    - When configured with `SPEECH_PROVIDER=openai` and `OPENAI_API_KEY`, the backend answers via `/v1/owner/assistant/query` using local documentation plus the configured OpenAI chat model.
+7. **Install the AI chat PWA (mobile-friendly)**
+   - Open `chat/index.html` to load the installable chat experience (add it to your home screen for offline access).
+   - The PWA caches core assets, queues chat sends when offline via Background Sync, and reuses your `X-API-Key` or `X-Widget-Token` from the input fields.

 Source PDFs & Traceability